Miss Universe Hungary

-Miss Universe Hungary is a national beauty pageant in Hungary for Miss Universe pageant.
+The Miss Universe Hungary is a national beauty pageant in Hungary for the Miss Universe pageant.

 History

-Miss Universe Hungary was held for the first time in 1992.
-Since that year the owner of the pageant was Mr. Adam Fasy until in 2006.
-In 2007 to 2013 the national franchise holder of Miss Universe in Hungary was taken by Magyarorszag Szepe Kft. or called as Beauty of Hungary Ltd. During that years, the winner of A Szépségkirálynő will compete at the Miss Universe pageant.
+The Miss Universe Hungary was held for the first time in 1992.
+Since that year the owner of the pageant was Mr. Adam Fasy until 2006.
+From 2007 to 2013 the national franchise holder of Miss Universe in Hungary was taken by Magyarorszag Szepe Kft. called Beauty of Hungary Ltd. During that years, the winner of A Szépségkirálynő will compete in the Miss Universe pageant.
 Between 2008 and 2013, the Miss Universe Hungary Organization started to choose three equal winners to represent Hungary at Miss Universe, Miss World, and Miss Earth pageants.
-Since 2014 a company in under management of Andrew G & Tímea Vajna will held the Miss Universe Hungary in separate pageant.
+Since 2014 a company under the management of Andrew G. & Tímea Vajna held the Miss Universe Hungary in the separate procession.
 Began 2018 the MUH, new director owned Miss Universe Hungary.

 Crown design

-In 2014, the official crown was created by the pageant's national director Tímea Vajna.
-The new crown marks the beginning of a decade long relationship with the Miss Hungary Organization.
+In 2014, the pageant's national director Tímea Vajna created the official crown.
+The new crown marks the beginning of a decade-long relationship with the Miss Hungary Organization.
 Vajna also made the crown for the next Miss Universe Hungary.